simonwep/ocular/docs/pages/deploy-legacy.md

 ## Admin controls

-You can use the [genesis cli](https://github.com/simonwep/genesis?tab=readme-ov-file#cli) to manage users.
+You can use the CLI to manage users.
 For example, to change a user's password:

 ```sh